hanshoi/react-template/examples/bower/README.md

 # Bower-Sass
-Example of using bower and SASS with react.
+Example of using bower and SASS with react, also bootstrap added as a novelty.

 ## Install
 Install all required stuff for js and python by using make file.